-We like to think we offer something different in our class but rather than read what I have to say about it I will let one of our students tell you in his own words.
+I like to think I offer something different in my classes but rather than read what I have to say about it I will let one of our students tell you in his own words.
 This is what Jim had to say after taking several of our classes.

 I have enjoyed each of the experiences in so many ways.
 Each of these instructors helped me improve my work and helped me become a better craftsman.
 I invite you to Google each of these names and you’ll see what a remarkable group of artisans they are and how lucky I am to have studied with them.

 That said however, I’ve never had a better experience than with Dugan Essick and the Essick Woodworking school.
 In 2023 I have just scheduled my 4th class with Dugan.
 In my case, I save my pennies and schedule a “private class”.
 The first two years were one week.
 In 2022 and 2023 two weeks.

 My wife and I drove from our home in Bonny Doon California to the schools open house.
 (3.5 hrs) I wanted her to meet Dugan, Janet, and the 4 legged companions Willie and Annie.
 I wanted her to see where I was spending all this time and why I was so very excited to continue.